40+ Common Job Interview Questions (And How to Answer Them)

 Example: “Similar roles at companies in this industry where I think I can make a real difference.”

-How to Answer: There’s no one-size “best” answer to something that’s so personal but we think sticking with a brief vision statement about where you want to grow your career is great.
-It demonstrates ambition to say that you want to be managing a division (or a larger division, or even a CEO), and intrinsic self-motivation that every employer wants to see in a prospective employee.
+How to answer: There’s no one-size, “best” answer to something that’s so personal, but sticking with a brief vision statement about where you want to grow your career is great.
+It demonstrates ambition to say that you want to be managing a division (or VP of a larger division, or even CEO), and intrinsic self-motivation that every employer wants to see in a prospective employee.

 26. “What do you like to do outside of work?”